Our Ministry Partner

 Our mission is to glorify God through providing holistic care to the communities in and around Eburru.
 As a people of covenant, we believe that nothing can be accomplished alone.
 We need the power of God.
 Thus our allegiance to Christ is central as is our partnership with other believing entities.
 This is the reason we have deep ties with our partner link organization David’s Hope International.

 In light of the above, we have sacrificed ourselves to the work of service.
 Our conviction is to do all it takes to touch the lives of the lost, the destitute, the orphans and the vulnerable in the village of Eburru, Kenya in East Africa.
 We sincerely thank God for His divine providence through the partnership link with David’s Hope International.
-One of the joys of writing this report is that it gives us the opportunity to look back and be thankful for all that has been accomplished.
-2017 was filled with wonderful opportunities and many challenges.
-Through a wide-range of ministries, CBM played a major role in improving the lives of those they care for at Eburru.
-These were the highlights:
+Through a wide-range of ministries, CBM plays a major role in improving the lives of those they care for at Eburru.
+These are the highlights:

 Camp Brethren Medical Centre